ssb-junkyard/ssb-replication-limiter/README.md

 ###  replicationLimiter.request(feedId, isReplicationEnabled, [priority])

 Same as ssb-ebt's request method. `priority` is optional and defaults to 0.
-The higer the number, the sooner it will be replicated.
+The higher the number, the sooner it will be replicated.

 ### replicationLimiter.setModeChangeThreshold(threshold)